NHSDigital/nia-patient-switching-standard-adaptor/test-suite/README.md

 ## Setting up test-suite adaptors to run Postman tests
 1. Use the terminal and CD into folder `\nia-patient-switching-standard-adaptor\test-suite`
-2. Run the code `sudo ./start-test-environment.sh`
+2. Run the start script `./start-test-environment.sh`
 3. Allow the system to build adaptors
 4. After building your docker suite should look something like this (containers can appear in any order):